 Seek and ye shall find; knock and the door shall be opened.
 Chanting, affirmation, mantra, visualization, even yoga postures, can, with right attitude and understanding, help you bypass the detours of karma and subconscious states of mind.
 “God alone!”
 Find your true path; attune yourself to God through the guru’s grace, teachings, techniques, and service.

-The First Step on the Path of Kriya Yoga: Lessons in Meditation
+The First Step on the Path of Kriya Yoga: Ananda Course in Meditation

 Start a New Meditation Practice or Inspire Your Current One